Which city is cheaper, Rome or Brussels?

 Brussels is a famous shopping destination with plenty of stores.
 Although it's famous for diamonds, the city also has many shopping streets where you can find designer brands, vintage shops, and other unique boutiques that are fun to explore.

 Known for shopping, Rome draws large crowds to its stores.
 For the biggest brand names, head to Via del Corso, which is near the Spanish Steps.
 Popular items to buy include Italian ceramics, shoes, leather goods, and jewelry.

 Brussels is a very family-friendly place to visit.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.

-Rome is known to be a very family-friendly place to visit.
+Because of its large number of kid-friendly activities, Rome is very family-friendly.
 What kid wouldn't be thrilled to be surrounded by pizza and spaghetti restaurants?
 In addition to kid-friendly food options, there are also a number of great activities that the whole family can enjoy including exploring the Colosseum, taking a gladiator class, and eating gelato.

 Brussels and Rome both fun destinations for a couple.